txinhua/VCCamera/README.md

 ##How to use it for your project?

-VCPictureTaker is available through use CocoaPods.
+VCCamera is available through use CocoaPods.

 To install it, simply add the following line to your Podfile:

-pod 'VCPictureTaker'
+pod 'VCCamera'
 Or you can drag the VCPictureTaker folder to your project.

 #License